edjanefernando/El-Doctor-/README.md

 The script is intended to be run periodically using a scheduler like cron.

 * Features:
-Hourly Metric Collection: The script collects various server metrics such as CPU usage, memory usage, storage usage, network services, and more.
+- Hourly Metric Collection: The script collects various server metrics such as CPU usage, memory usage, storage usage, network services, and more.

-CSV File Storage: Metrics are appended to a CSV file at regular intervals.
+- CSV File Storage: Metrics are appended to a CSV file at regular intervals.
 This allows for easy tracking and analysis of server performance over time.

-Email Notifications: Email notifications are sent for critical conditions such as high CPU usage, memory usage, or storage usage.
+- Email Notifications: Email notifications are sent for critical conditions such as high CPU usage, memory usage, or storage usage.

-Weekly Report: A weekly server monitoring report is emailed every Sunday, providing a summary of server performance throughout the week.
+- Weekly Report: A weekly server monitoring report is emailed every Sunday, providing a summary of server performance throughout the week.

-Usage:
-Clone Repository: Clone this repository to your server:

-This Bash script is designed to monitor various aspects of system performance, such as CPU usage, memory usage, disk usage, network usage, and system uptime.
+** This Bash script is designed to monitor various aspects of system performance, such as CPU usage, memory usage, disk usage, network usage, and system uptime.
 It provides valuable insights into the health and status of the system by gathering relevant metrics and displaying them in a human-readable format.
-Additionally, it includes functionality for sending email notifications for critical conditions using Postfix with a Gmail account.
+Additionally, it includes functionality for sending email notifications for critical conditions using Postfix with a Gmail account. **

 https://youtu.be/UuEx_JwNI2s?si=vW2iCzsTrsDJyHxW
 ```